Identification-robust inference for the LATE with high-dimensional covariates: Introduction

-\cite{angrist1995identification} introduce a framework for estimating the local average treatment effect (LATE).
-This estimate captures the treatment effect for a group of compliers who decide to take the treatment if and only if assigned to the treatment group, but not if assigned to the control group.
-Employing the IV method to estimate LATE has garnered considerable attention in the literature.
+\cite{imbens1994identification} introduced a widely used framework for estimating the LATE.
+This parameter captures the treatment effect for the subgroup of compliers who take the treatment if and only if they are assigned to the treatment group.
+The use of instrumental variables to estimate LATE has received considerable attention in the literature.
 Within the LATE framework, weak identification emerges either when instruments correlate weakly with endogenous regressors or when the proportion of compliers is relatively small.
 We are particularly interested in exploring and addressing this weak identification issue within the LATE framework for several reasons.
 On the one hand, while compliers might be a minority, they often represent the population of critical interest to policymakers.
 Take the Vietnam-era draft lottery in \cite{angrist1990lifetime} as an example.
-Even though compliers constituted a minority, approximately 0.10 to 016, their experiences provide valuable insights into the draft's direct consequences for individuals at the decision-making margin, thereby shedding light on the immediate effects of veteran status on civilian earnings.
+Even though compliers constituted a minority, approximately 0.10 to 0.16, their experiences provide valuable insights into the draft's direct consequences for individuals at the decision-making margin, thereby shedding light on the immediate effects of veteran status on civilian earnings.
 On the other hand, natural experiments often present challenges of weak identification, especially when researchers have no control over the size of the complier group, as highlighted by the instrument strength concerns in \cite{angrist1991does}.
-Our objective is to yield reliable outcomes in situations where interventions first impact only a small group, both theoretically and practically.
+Our objective is to yield reliable outcomes regardless of the proportion of individuals affected by the intervention, both theoretically and practically.
 Understanding this impact is crucial for expanding or scaling such interventions.